Millenary Petition: The demands

-They also disliked the terms Priest and Absolution (terms they perceived as Roman Catholic), and rejected the surplice.
+They also disliked the terms Priest and Absolution (terms they perceived as Roman Catholic).
 They wanted a stricter observance of the Sabbath, which was originally supported by James up until The Book of Sports.
 They claimed that ministers should only be both "able and sufficient men".

 The Puritans also requested some changes to ecclesiastical discipline.
 First, they asked, in a rather ambiguous statement, that punishment only be enforced by Christ's own institution.
 Second, they claimed excommunication should not be imposed by lay officials.
 Third, they asked that men should not be excommunicated for "trifles and twelvepenny matters".
 Finally, they asked for better restraint in the use of ex officio oath.

 Text

 The following was claimed as the full content by Thomas Fuller in his Church-History of 1655:

 Most gracious and dread sovereign, Seeing it has pleased the Divine majesty, to the great comfort of all good Christians, to advance your highness, according to your just title, to the peaceable government of this Church and Commonwealth of England, we, the ministers of the gospel in this land, neither as factious men affecting a popular parity in the Church, nor as schismatics aiming at the dissolution of the State ecclesiastical, but as the faithful servants of Christ and loyal subjects to your majesty, desiring and longing for the redress of divers abuses of the Church, could do no less in our obedience to God, service to your majesty, love to His Church, than acquaint your princely majesty with our particular griefs; for as your princely pen writeth, 'the king, as a good physician, must first know what peccant humours his patient naturally is most subject unto, before he can begin his cure;' and although divers of us that sue for reformation have formerly, in respect of the times, subscribed to the book--some upon protestation, some upon exposition given them, some with condition rather than the Church should have been deprived of their labour and ministry--yet now we, to the number of more than a thousand of your majesty's subjects and ministers, all groaning as under a common burden of human rites and ceremonies, do with one joint consent humble ourselves at your majesty's feet, to be eased and relieved in this behalf.
 Our humble suit, then, unto your majesty is that these offences following, some may be removed, some amended, some qualified: